tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 ### Clone the `humanSoundSculpture` repository
 This step assumes that you have installed all the necessary software.
-Open a `bash` terminal and change directory to an appropriate place.
+Open a `bash` terminal and change directory to an appropriate location.

 ```bash
 ## Change to user's home directory